Mexator/genode/repos/networking_experiments/virsh.md

     - Host should have static IP, but it is not pingable, with ICMP and with telnet.
 Seems like newly created interfaces does not attch to br0.

+    **SOLVED: migrating VM to older x86_64 arch fixed the issues: Now server properly listens and the error is gone**